engageintellect/cook/README.md

 An ultra-modern, bento-box styled portfolio landing page for developers, designers, and other creatives.

+## TO-DO:

+**NOTE:** If you would like to contribute, please check out the issues tab for a list of tasks that need to be completed.

+- [ ] Add a Pocketbase schema
+- [ ] Add Pocketbase configuration instructions
+- [ ] Add a footer?

 ## Current Lighthouse Scores:

 If you would like to help improve the performance, accessibility, best practices, and SEO of this project, please check out the issues tab for a list of tasks that need to be completed.